Website icon Xpert.Digital

 In its 89th session on November 10th, 2020, the Lower Saxony state parliament decided: Go to the roofs for the climate!
 Make the energy transition decentralized and use solar power

-The resolution states, among other things: “Solar energy enjoys broad support among the population, because generating solar energy on the existing roof surface has unbeatable advantages.
-When existing roof areas are used to generate energy, additional space consumption is avoided.
-Electricity and heat energy can be generated and used decentrally and close to the consumer.
-The costs for solar thermal and photovoltaic modules have fallen significantly in recent years.
-The electricity generated can be used to operate heat pumps for heating or cooling purposes.
-Electric vehicles can be charged in an environmentally friendly manner using solar power generated using appropriate storage modules.
-In combination with battery and heat storage, the self-consumption of the solar energy generated becomes significantly more efficient and flexible.
-This allows network bottlenecks or feed-in peaks due to surplus generation to be buffered.
-The state parliament welcomes the advisory services offered by the Lower Saxony Climate Protection and Energy Agency such as the 'Solar Check', which advises homeowners on the possibilities of using solar energy, storage options and optimizing their own consumption.”
+The decision, among other things, says: “Solar energy has a broad support among the population, because the production of solar energy on the existing roof area has unbeatable advantages.
+When using existing roof areas for energy generation, additional space consumption is avoided.
+Electricity and heat energy can be generated and used decentrally and consumer.
+The costs of solar thermal and photovoltaic modules have dropped significantly in recent years.
+The electricity obtained can be used to operate heat pumps for heating or cooling purposes.
+Electrical vehicles can be loaded environmentally friendly using the corresponding memory modules, through which solar power obtained.
+In combination with battery and heat storage, the self-consumption of the solar energy generated becomes much more efficient and flexible.
+As a result, network bottlenecks or feed -in tips can be buffered as a result of coding surpluses.
+The state parliament welcomes the advisory services of the Lower Saxony climate protection and energy agency such as the 'Solar-Check', which advises homeowners on the possibilities of using solar energy, storage options and the optimization of self-consumption. ”

 What are the main points in this decision?